ChaudharySamirZafar/helloFutureHackaton/shinny-tokens/README.md

-# Tokens in Next-Gen Corda
+# Government Bond Tokens in Next-Gen Corda

-Unlike Corda 4, we don’t have an SDK for tokens in Next-Gen Corda;
-the token’s functionality is brought into the core C5 platform.
-We have also introduced a new Token Selection API, which enables a flow to claim tokens exclusively and provides a way to merge and return fungible tokens satisfying a given amount.

-In this sample, I will show you how you can create a gold stablecoin, a commodity backed enterprise-grade and regulatory-friendly stablecoin using Next-Gen Corda.

-## Tokens app
+## Government Bond Tokens app
-In this application, we will mint gold tokens and then transfer these tokens.
+In this application, we will mint, list and burn Government Bond Tokens.

-In this app you can:
-1. Write a flow to Create a Gold Asset/State on Ledger. `IssueGoldTokensFlow`
-2. List out the gold entries you had. `ListGoldTokens`
-3. Claim and transfer the tokens to a new member. `TransferGoldTokenFlow`
-4. Burn tokens available with a member. `BurnGoldTokenFlow`
+### Prerequisites
+- Java Azul 17
+- Docker
+- Intellij (Highly recommended but not needed)

 ### Setting up

 1. We will begin our test deployment with clicking the `startCorda`.
-This task will load up the combined Corda workers in docker.
+This task will load up the combined Corda workers in docker (Make sure docker is running!).
    A successful deployment will allow you to open the REST APIs at: https://localhost:8888/api/v5_2/swagger#/.
 You can test out some of the functions to check connectivity.
 (GET /cpi function call should return an empty list as for now.)
 2. We will now deploy the cordapp with a click of `5-vNodeSetup` task.
-Upon successful deployment of the CPI, the GET /cpi function call should now return the meta data of the cpi you just upload
+3. Upon successful deployment of the CPI, the GET /cpi function call should now return the meta data of the cpi you just upload

-### Running the tokens app
+### Running the Government Bond Tokens app

 In Corda 5, flows will be triggered via `POST /flow/{holdingidentityshorthash}` and flow result will need to be view at `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
-* holdingidentityshorthash: the id of the network participants, ie Bob, Alice, Charlie.
+* holdingidentityshorthash: the id of the network participants, ie British Government, Samir.
 You can view all the short hashes of the network member with another gradle task called `ListVNodes`
 * clientrequestid: the id you specify in the flow requestBody when you trigger a flow.

-#### Step 1: Create Gold State
+#### Step 1: Create a Government Bond Token
 Pick a VNode identity, and get its short hash.
-(Let's pick Alice.).
+(Let's pick British Government).

+Issuing only works if the British Government is the issuer.

-Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Alice's hash) and request body:
+Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash (British Government's hash) and request body:
 ```
 {
     "clientRequestId": "issue-1",
     "flowClassName": "com.r3.developers.samples.tokens.workflows.issue.IssueGovernmentBondTokensFlow",
     "requestBody": {
         "symbol": "UKGILT5Y",
-        "owner": "CN=Bob, OU=Test Dept, O=R3, L=London, C=GB",
+        "owner": "CN=Samir, OU=Test Dept, O=Samir, L=London, C=G",
         "amount": "5000"
     }
 }
 ```

-After trigger the IssueGoldTokensFlow flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Alice's hash) and clientrequestid to view the flow result
+After triggering the IssueGoldTokensFlow flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(British Government's hash) and clientrequestid to view the flow result

-#### Step 2: List the gold state
+#### Step 2: List the Government Bond Tokens Samir Owns
-Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Bob's hash) and request body:
+Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Samir's hash) and request body:
 ```
 {
     "clientRequestId": "list-1",